U.S. House GOP targets noncitizen voting, even though it’s rare

 It would also allow states to check citizenship through federal databases with the U.S. Department of Homeland Security and the Social Security Administration.
 The bill bars DHS from charging a fee to the state for complying with a request to verify citizenship.

-The bill would allow states to remove noncitizen voters from voter rolls.
+The bill would also allow states to remove noncitizen voters from voter rolls.

 Johnson meeting with Trump